-Here’s a recap of our live coverage of tonight’s Evanston City Council meeting at which aldermen voted to approve the 15-story mixed use development at 1450 Sherman Ave.
+Here's a recap of our live coverage of tonight's Evanston City council meeting.

 A packet with information on tonight's agenda items is available online.